lucasmmanco/msc_lmanco/README.md

-# msc_lmanco
+# TalesDias
-On this project you will find the source code of my masters degree work
+This is the modification of lucasmmanco [masters degree work](https://github.com/lucasmmanco/msc_lmanco) The purpose is to add partial reconfiguration support to the reconfiguration program